cyprus09/ie4483-cats-dogs/readme.md

 # VGG16 Image Classification

-This project implements a VGG19 model for binary image classification, specifically for distinguishing between cats and dogs.
-The model is trained using PyTorch and includes data preprocessing, model definition, training, and evaluation.
+This project implements a VGG16 model for binary image classification, specifically for distinguishing between cats and dogs.
+The model is trained using Tensorflow and includes data preprocessing, model definition, training.

 ## Table of Contents